How to Take Responsibility for Your Life

 Your Thoughts Matter

-“We become what we think about most.”
+“Whatever we plant in our subconscious mind and nourish with repetition and emotion will one day become a reality."
 Earl Nightingale’s apt summation of the power of your thoughts is one of the most significant statements ever made.
 Think about it.
 Your thoughts are always with you.

 Listen to the voice in your mind.
 You know the drill.
 Negative thoughts are overwhelming and they can take control of your mind for days.
 But, how to get even, how to replay or recast a situation that has already occurred, or how to make excuses or blame others is not powerful, positive thinking.